qmk/qmk_firmware/keyboards/handwired/dactyl_lightcycle/readme.md

 1. Top (number) row removed
 2. Five key thumb cluster; one less than the *Dactyl's* six

-This modernise rendition of the *Dactyl Lightcycle* requires two Pro Micro controllers, rather than the *Dactyl's* original implementation of a micro controller and I/O expander.
+This modernised rendition of the *Dactyl Lightcycle* requires two Pro Micro controllers, rather than the *Dactyl's* original implementation of a micro controller and I/O expander.

 Keyboard Maintainer: [Matt Aderth](https://github.com/adereth/)
 Hardware Supported: 2x Pro Micro micro controller, or clone of